pyinstaller/pyinstaller/doc/usage.rst

 on a 64-bit installation, nor vice-versa.
 You must make a unique version of the app for each word-length supported.

+Note that PyInstaller does bundle other shared libraries that are discovered via dependency analysis, such as libstdc++.so.6, libfontconfig.so.1, libfreetype.so.6.
+These libraries may be required on systems where older (and thus incompatible) versions of these libraries are available.
+On the other hand, the bundled libraries may cause issues when trying to load a system-provided shared library that is linked against a newer version of the system-provided library.

+For example, system-installed mesa DRI drivers (e.g., radeonsi_dri.so) depend on the system-provided version of libstdc++.so.6.
+If the frozen application bundles an older version of libstdc++.so.6 (as collected from the build system), this will likely cause missing symbol errors and prevent the DRI drivers from loading.
+In this case, the bundled libstdc++.so.6 should be removed.
+However, this may not work on a different distribution that provides libstdc++.so.6 older than the one from the build system; in that case, the bundled version should be kept, because the system-provided version may lack the symbols required by other collected binaries that depend on libstdc++.so.6.

 .. _Platform-specific Notes - Windows:

 Windows